NabeelGhalib/nabeelghalib.github.io/libaaz_sales_analysis/README.md

 - Provided Libaaz the Couture with actionable recommendations based on data analysis, helping the owner make informed business decisions regarding product offerings, sales channels, and marketing efforts.
 - Demonstrated proficiency in data cleaning, SQL queries, dashboard creation, and presentation skills.

+## Contact Information
+To explore more about the brand and its offerings, you can follow the owner on Instagram: [@LibaazTheCouture](https://www.instagram.com/libaaz_thecouture?igsh=MzkwaGk4NDUwYWp1).